-Returns a keyword symbol representing the vendor-specific field type of the supplied attribute attribute in the table specified by table in database which defaults to \default-database\. owner is NIL by default which means that the attribute specified by attribute, if it exists, must be user owned else NIL is returned.
-If owner is a string denoting a user name, the attribute, if it exists, must be owned by owner else NIL is returned, whereas if owner is :all then the attribute, if it exists, will be returned regardless of its owner.
+Returns a string representing the field type of the supplied attribute ATTRIBUTE in the table specified by TABLE in DATABASE which defaults to \DEFAULT-DATABASE\.
+OWNER is nil by default which means that the attribute specified by ATTRIBUTE, if it exists, must be user owned else nil is returned.
+If OWNER is a string denoting a user name, the attribute, if it exists, must be owned by OWNER else nil is returned, whereas if OWNER is all then the attribute, if it exists, will be returned regardless of its owner.